 Important: To record any audio, you need to connect an audio source to your MPC hardware or to your computer's audio interface.

-To open the Sampler, do either of the following:
+To open the Sampler, do any of the following:

-- Press Menu and then tap Sampler. - Press Sampler (MPC X).
+- Press Menu and then tap Sampler. - Press Sampler (MPC X, MPC One).

 To set up the Sampler before recording: